meirisoda/school_fall2023/NURS360/Final Assignment.md

 - free infectious disease screening
 - financial and tangible rewards

-The level of information that people have about blood donations in general are also a contributor to whether or not donations will happen
+The level of information that people have about blood donations in general are also a contributor to whether or not donations will happen.